 The Very Hungry Caterpillar by Eric Carle

 Timeless because it’s one of the best-written children’s books of all time.
 This little caterpillar eats his way to a bigger size, preparing for his cocoon.
-Readers get to count the food and peek through dye cuts.
+Readers get to count the food and peek through dye-cut foods that he eats.
 (You might also like Eric Carle’s 1,2,3 to the Zoo and 10 Little Rubber Ducks.)

 The Bear’s Song by Benjamin Chaud